Supermimine/FlappyBird/README.md

 ## Running it locally
 To start your Phoenix server:

-* Install dependencies with ˋˋˋmix deps.getˋˋˋ
+* Install dependencies with ˋmix deps.getˋ
-* Install Node.js dependencies with ˋˋˋcd assets && npm installˋˋˋ
+* Install Node.js dependencies with ˋcd assets && npm installˋ
-* Start Phoenix endpoint with ˋˋˋmix phx.serverˋˋˋ
+* Start Phoenix endpoint with ˋmix phx.serverˋ
 Now you can visit [localhost:4000](http://localhost:4000/) from your browser.